nlarusstone/corels-test/paper/feedback.md

 Also, the end of that paragraph ends with a run-on sentence and should probably be split into 2 sentences.

+*The last sentence or the last two?
+I've slightly rewritten the last two as three: "Answering that question requires solving a computationally hard problem.
+Namely, we would like to find a transparent model that is optimal among a particular pre-determined class of models, and certify its optimality.
+This would enable one to say, for this problem and model class, with certainty and before resorting to black box methods, whether there exists a transparent model."*

 pp4: we mention we provide a collection of near-optimal solutions and the distance between each such solution -- we currently don't do that (though we could) and we never mention these near-optimal solutions again.

 Also, did we agree we wanted to say certificate?